-• At present I am a lecturer (assistant professor) in Psychology at Liverpool Hope University.
+- As lecturer (assistant professor) in Psychology at Liverpool Hope University.
 Research-wise, I have mainly continued working in the field of executive control and social/affective neuroscience.
-I also do a lot of teaching nowadays.
+There was also a lot of teaching nowadays.

 • Psychophysics to quantify limits of time and touch perception.